-A vibrant Club rooted in rich traditions, fostering social connections, intellectual culture, professional enrichment and wellness for modern women in all stages of life.
+A vibrant Club rooted in rich traditions, fostering social connections, intellectual, cultural, and professional enrichment, and wellness for modern women in all stages of life.
 We are a community of trailblazers representing generations of women who carve out physical, intellectual and recreational space.
 We stand for wellness and growth, tradition and progress.
 We are a haven in the city, a home away from home.

 In addition, the WAC takes great pride in and care for the physical space in which we reside at 626 North Michigan Avenue.
 Together, the members, the professional team dedicated to creating vibrant and memorable moments, and the landmark building represent the whole identity of the Woman's Athletic Club of Chicago.

 The Woman's Athletic Club of Chicago was founded in 1898 and has the distinction of being the first athletic club for women in the United States.
 Dynamic Mrs. Philip D. Armour was the club's founder and its first president (1898-1905).
 The club began with 63 members, a $100 initiation fee and annual dues of $49 -- heavy financial obligations for a turn-of-the-century club member.
 In the club's archives there is a copy of a talk given by Mrs. Patrick Valentine, one of the original members, at the occasion of an anniversary meeting.
 "You can imagine," she commented, "how hard it was to start an athletic club in 1898.
 The husbands thought we were crazy.
 Mrs. Armour never walked more than a block.
 The exercise she took was walking around Marshall Field's store."